Illinois’ Alex Diab hopes to honor coach, father

 February 28, 2016

-Often times when athletes enter a venue, the audience is seeing the individuals’ finished project.
-They don’t see the hours of preparation, the rehabs after injuries, or the relationships athletes have that are much deeper than the sport.
+They don’t see the hours of preparation, the rehab and the relationships these athletes have that are much deeper than the sport.

-All three had a role in Alex Diab’s journey to the University of Illinois, and are why he’s been one of the Illinois men’s gymnasts’ top scorers all year.
+All of these things had a role in Alex Diab’s journey to Illinois and explain why he’s been one of the Illini’s top performers all year.

-Two weeks ago the all-arounder competed in the Winter Cup Challenge, trying to earn a spot on the U.S. Men’s Senior National Team.
-Although he was not selected, he finished tied for eighth on still rings — the same event he earned his first career title on earlier this season.
+Two weeks ago, the all-arounder competed in the Winter Cup Challenge, trying to earn a spot on the U.S. Men’s Senior National Team.
+Although he was not selected, he finished tied for eighth on still rings — the same event he earned his first career title in earlier this season.

-Diab has displayed great poise during his still ring performances all season long, but that should not come as a surprise.
+Diab has displayed great poise during his still ring performances all year, but that should not come as a surprise.
 His father, Mark Diab, was the back-to-back NCAA Champion on still rings in 1985 and 1986.

 Mark spent five years in Ames, Iowa, as an Iowa State Cyclone.

-Not starting gymnastics until he was in high school, a few years later, Mark was named the Iowa State Male Athlete of the Year — beating out Iowa State standout and former NBA All-Star Jeff Hornacek.
+Mark didn’t start gymnastics until he was in high school.
+But a few years later, he was named the Iowa State Male Athlete of the Year — beating out fellow Cyclone and future NBA All-Star and head coach Jeff Hornacek.

 His alma mater would eventually drop its men’s gymnastics program in 1994, only eight years after Mark graduated.